DRIVING THE CHANGE

 New electric vehicle registrations by manufacturer pool

-New electric vehicle registrations by country
+New passenger car registrations by country

 Historical trend of the share of new BEV registrations in Europe and Italy